Back to top

 This neighbourhood suits residents living with dementia who are mobile and active or require minimal assistance to move around their environment.

 Our Journey of Care model is a unique and innovative way of delivering dementia care.
 Dementia care is tailored to the needs of the individual which means costs of care may vary depending on the level of care needed and the types of services available.
-In most cases it won’t affect the cost of a resident’s accommodation and care.
+If you’re looking for a care home for dementia, in most cases, our specialist dementia care program won’t affect the cost of a resident’s accommodation and care.

 To find out more, fill out the enquiry form below and our friendly team will be happy to help you.